-The SNMPv3 Transform Identifiers SNMPv3_DES and SNMPv3_NULL MUST be supported.
+The SNMPv3_DES and the SNMPv3_NULL Transform IDs MUST be supported.
 The DES encryption transform for SNMPv3 is specified in [37].
 Note that DES encryption does not provide strong privacy but is currently the only encryption algorithm specified by the SNMPv3 standard.